Excavators and Contractors

 Remember to document (photos, notes, etc.) pre-dig and after the damage.
-If you’re involved in a damage, whether it was your fault or not, you will receive a letter from the IURC asking you to explain what happened.
+If you’re involved in the damage, whether it was your fault or not, you will receive a letter from the IURC asking you to explain what happened.
 The operator and the excavator should both respond so that the Pipeline Safety Division can complete its investigation in a timely manner.
 Responding with good information only helps you, so remember to document pre and post digging.

 How would you know where a pipeline is?

 Pipeline markers are important for the safety of the general public and provide emergency responders with critical information.
 Most pipelines are underground, where they are more protected from the elements and minimize interference with surface uses.
 Even so, pipeline rights-of-way are clearly identified by pipeline markers along pipeline routes that identify the approximate – NOT EXACT – location of the pipeline.
 Every pipeline marker contains information identifying the company that operates the pipeline, the product transported, and a phone number that should be called in the event of an emergency.
-Markers do not indicated pipeline burial depth, which will vary.
+Markers do not indicate pipeline burial depth, which will vary.
 Markers are typically seen where a pipeline intersects a street, highway or railway.
 For any person to willfully deface, damage, remove or destroy any pipeline marker is a federal crime.

 - Pipeline Marker – This marker is the most commonly seen.
 It contains operator information, type of product and an emergency contact number.

 - Aerial Marker – These skyward facing markers are used by patrol plans that monitor pipeline activity.